 Leaders are to undergo stress and challenges.
 Sometimes, this instability of mine causes a behavioral breakdown.
 And, leaders with strong Emotional intelligence skills can handle this situation with self-control.

 Emotional intelligence is an advanced level of soft skill.
 Its coverage is huge.
 Emotional intelligence skills capture everything that we listen to and communicate.
 Moreover, it triggers us to resolve conflict.
 It creates a need to improve emotional intelligence.

 Emotional intelligence articles help us to work together and stay motivated.
 It also helps to motivate others.
 As a result, when employees are motivated and outperform, growth is inevitable.

-How EI plays roles in office
+How EI plays roles in the office

 - Diffuses emotional situations,

-- Finds win win solution
+- Finds win-win solution

-- Builds successful team
+- Builds a successful team